 3. Mediterranean Style Chandelier in the Kitchen

 Ornamentation and decorative lighting features are perfect fixtures for Mediterranean design.
 Notice how this kitchen is actually really small but doesn’t look that small.
 Pretty cool, right?

 4. Brick Walls

 Brick can provide great texture to your Mediterranean style kitchen.
-The tiled backsplash pictured here is a great addition to this kind of design.
+The tile backsplash pictured here is a great addition to this kind of design.

 5. Stone Oven